clebert/pkgname/README.md

   $ pkgname [options]

 Options
   --help, -h            Usage information
-  --version, -v       Version information
-  --npm-check         Displays only names that are available on npm --npm-latest        Downloads the latest npm package registry even if it already exists --max-length <n>    Displays only names with a maximum length of <n>
+  --version, -v         Version information --npm-check           Displays only names that are available on npm --npm-latest          Downloads the latest npm package registry even if it already exists --max-length <n>      Displays only names with a maximum length of <n>
-  --search-query <s>  Displays only names/definitions that match the search query (case-insensitive)
+  --search-pattern <s>  Displays only names/definitions that match the search pattern (regex/case-insensitive)

 Examples
   $ pkgname
   $ pkgname --npm-check --max-length 7
   $ pkgname --npm-check --npm-latest --max-length 7
-  $ pkgname --npm-check --max-length 7 --search-query "the brightest star"
+  $ pkgname --npm-check --max-length 7 --search-pattern "the [a-z]+ star"
 ```

 ## Development